Coaching Executives and Leaders

 Coaching can help identify ways individuals may be stuck, help them discover what’s holding them back, and develop courses of action to reach new goals.
 Many of Mark’s coaching clients say that as a result of their work together they make positive changes in many areas of their lives.

 Some typical areas that he coaches clients around include managing: managing bosses, peers, subordinates, and most importantly, themselves.
-In addition, he helps his clients in the following areas:
+He helps his clients in the following areas:

 - Improving listening and communication skills